loic-sharma/BaGet/docs/index.md

 * [Google Cloud](installation/gcp.md)
 * [Alibaba Cloud (Aliyun)](installation/aliyun.md)

-## BaGet SDK
+## BaGetter SDK

-You can also use the [`BaGet.Protocol`](https://www.nuget.org/packages/BaGet.Protocol) package to interact with a NuGet server.
+You can also use the [`BaGetter.Protocol`](https://www.nuget.org/packages/BaGetter.Protocol) package to interact with a NuGet server.
 For more information, please refer to the [BaGet SDK](advanced/sdk.md) guide.